 As noted, you can automatically always (or optionally) save the workspace with the Save Workspace option (above) if you customize it.

-• If you think you already have the problem and can't open WordPerfect, and you are comfortable with editing your Windows Registry (back it up first!), you can adjust an entry to force WordPerfect's setting to "Never".
-See this thread at WordPerfect Universe.
-[Also see the Alternative below which does not require editing the Windows Registry.]
+If you think you already have the problem and can't open WordPerfect, and you are comfortable with editing your Windows Registry (back it up first!), you can adjust an entry to force WordPerfect's default setting to Never.

-Tip: For those familiar with editing the Windows Registry (and relating to that early WPU thread suggestion), you can find the relevant Save Workspace registry key for more recent versions (such as WPX6) under HKEY_CURRENT_USER\SOFTWARE\Corel\WordPerfect\16\Environment.
-(For example, for WPX7 search for the key with (..\17\..) in it.)
-Then right-click on Save Workspace in the \Environment section to Modify its value.
-The first accessible value you can change has one of the following: 00="Always"; 01="Never"; 02="Prompt".
-Here, it is suggested to use 01 (Never) for the value to disable it so that you can open the program if it is stuck on launch trying to open a corrupted file.
+Right-clicking on Save Workspace in the \Environment section allows you to Modify its value.
+The first accessible value you can modify has one of the following values: 00="Always"; 01="Never"; 02="Prompt".
+The above-referenced WPU thread suggested using 01 (i.e., "Never") for the value in order to disable it so that you can open the program if it is stuck on launch trying to open a corrupted file.

-• Alternative: Try this solution from one WordPerfect Universe user ("howell"), which does NOT involve the Registry: Exit from WordPerfect and use Windows Explorer or My Computer to rename the (potentially) corrupt document -- or even the folder containing it (you can rename it back to the original later).
-Then reload WordPerfect.
+Exit from WordPerfect and use Windows Explorer, File Explorer, or My Computer to rename the (potentially) corrupt document — or even the folder containing it (you can rename it back to the original later).
+Then start WordPerfect.
 It may still pop an error message, but it should open.
 You can then try to repair the corrupted document, as explained above.